Walvis Bay Private School

 -

 If a learner receives detention for the second time in any given term, he/she will receive a written warning.
 This is sent to the parents.
-This letter must be signed and sent back to school.

 -